Yahaya-Salisu/real_world_asset/2025-07-Cap-Contest/[M-03]-Permanent-Loss-in-RemoveAsset.md

 Also, no withdrawal path remains after `removeAsset()`, and a malicious or careless admin can rug-pull the entire reserve, and no validation is done on supplier balance before deletion.

+This fund loss is protocol side mistake and even if only admins can call `removeAsset()`, lack of internal validation makes it dangerous, also the losses are permanent and affects all depositors.

 #### Recommendation: